P-p-H-d/mlib/README.md

 * `SUB(obj1, obj2, obj3)`: Set obj1 to the difference of obj2 and obj3.
 Default is `-` C operator.
 * `MUL(obj1, obj2, obj3)`: Set obj1 to the product of obj2 and obj3.
 Default is `*` C operator.
 * `DIV(obj1, obj2, obj3)`: Set obj1 to the division of obj2 and obj3.
 Default is `/` C operator.
-* `GET_KEY (container, key)` --> `&value`: Return a pointer to the value object within the container associated to the key `key` or return NULL if no object is associated to this key.
+* `GET_KEY (container, key)` --> `&value`: Return a pointer to the value object within the container associated to the key `key` if an object is associated to this key.
+Otherwise it may return NULL if the container doe not require that the association exists.
 The pointer to the value object remains valid until any modification of the container.
 * `SET_KEY (container, key, value)`: Associate the key object `key` to the value object `value` in the given container.
 * `SAFE_GET_KEY (container, key)` --> `&value`: return a pointer to the value object within the container associated to the key `key` if it exists, or create a new entry in the container and associate it to the key `key` with the default initialization before returning its pointer.
 The pointer to the object remains valid until any modification of the container.
 The returned pointer is therefore never NULL.
 * `ERASE_KEY (container, key)` --> `bool`: Erase the object associated to the key `key` within the container.
 Return true if successful, false if the key is not found (nothing is done).